dtinth/testers-friend/README.md

 This tool:

 - Opens up **Chromium** (Google Chrome) with a JavaScript console to let you use JavaScript to automate it.
+- Everytime you run you get a **blank profile**.
+This makes for a more reproducable tests.
 - Based on **Puppeteer** so you can reuse the knowledge to write fully-automated tests with Puppeteer.
 - TODO